-Since 1996 Limited Liability Vehicles (LLV) have been the structure used for trading investors to enter the Lloyd’s market.
+Since 1996 Limited Liability Vehicles (LLV) have been the structure used for Members to enter the Lloyd’s market.

 An LLV is designed specifically for trading at Lloyd’s.
 As a new entrant with private capital, you cannot trade by any other means at Lloyd’s and the LLV itself cannot be used for any other business activity.
 The benefit to clients is that the LLV limits your exposure to the Funds at Lloyd’s, those assets used to support your underwriting and the value of any other assets in the LLV only.
 Any assets outside of the LLV are not exposed.

 LLV’s come in two forms: a Limited Company (called a NameCo) or a Limited Liability Partnership (LLP).

 Personal circumstances and objectives for underwriting at Lloyd’s will need to be understood before making a decision as to which type of LLV is right for you.
 The main differentials are tax implications and family wealth structure.

 As a brief guide some of the decisive factors for NameCos are: